solderspot/SS_Servorator/README.md

 An Arduino library that provides simple speed control for servos.

+Servorator is written to be completely modular so that it can be used with any servo interface.
+This also means that Servorator requires a little more work to set up and use.

 ##How To Use

 In your sketch you need to include the library so: